ADubinA/RubiksCube/README.md

 Written by: Almog Dubin & Reut Shmuel

-A Rubik's cube implementation in opengl
+A Rubik's cube implementation in openGL

 How to use: